Kaed9/MP1CrazyCalc/README.md

 A simple calculator whose operation uses Stacks that are implemented using Queues that are implemented using Arrays that are implemented using Linked Lists

 Authors:
-Jeff Khirvy Kyell Sarmen
+Jeff Khirvy Kyell Sarmen,
-Kenneth Matthew Lanante
+Kenneth Matthew Lanante,
 John Ivan Puayap